educationwarehouse/general-it-knowledge/Writerside/topics/index.md

-# Table of Contents
+# Everything and more.
 These are the core concepts and skills that a student in IT should learn to develop back-end services in Python with various front-end technologies and the specified workflow.

-## Learning and communication skills:
+## ✓ Learning and communication skills:
   * Learn how to learn
     * ask questions
     * how to search